MihajloCumic/ConcurrentMatrixSolver/README.md

 ## Overview

 The Matrix Solver system is designed to support the multiplication of pre-defined matrices of arbitrary sizes.
-This operation should be performed concurrently, with the ability to add new matrices as well as view the results of individual matrices and display all matrices.
+This operation is performed concurrently, with the ability to add new matrices as well as view the results of individual matrices and display all matrices.

 ### System Parameters
 - The system must operate concurrently.